-Give to each employee to whom Connecticut wages were paid during the preceding calendar year, federal Form W-2, Wage and Tax Statement, and any other information returns, showing the amount of Connecticut income tax withheld.
+Give to each employee to whom Connecticut wages were paid during the preceding calendar year, federal Form W-2, Wage and Tax Statement.

 File Form CT-W3, Connecticut Annual Reconciliation of Wages, together with every "state copy" of federal Form W-2 reporting Connecticut wages paid to employees during the prior calendar year.